-Evidence points to Avon and Somerset Constabulary and five other forces having bought devices that can spy on thousands of phones at a time
+Evidence points to Avon and Somerset Constabulary and six other forces having bought devices that can spy on thousands of phones at a time

 Words: Alon Aviram

 ‘IMSI-catchers’ are surveillance devices that can both track the movements of mobile phone users within a given area, and intercept texts and calls.

 They mimic cell towers – what your mobile phone connects to in order to make and receive phone calls and text messages.
 When deployed, every mobile phone within an area up to 8km square will try to connect to the dummy-tower.
 IMSI-catchers trace your location and your International Mobile Subscriber Identity (IMSI), a unique number for each phone which can be used to identify you.

 Suspicions have been raised in the past that IMSI-catchers are in use in the UK.
 These suspicions, until now, have focused on the Metropolitan Police’s purchase and use of the technology.
 Now, the Cable can exclusively reveal that at least six other forces appear to have contracted for IMSI-catchers, including Avon and Somerset (A&S) Constabulary.

 This revelation comes from decrypting for the first time the acronym – CCDC, standing for covert communications data capture – in use by police forces across the country to obscure their apparent purchase of IMSI-catchers, and identifying police contracts with Cellxion, a firm that manufactures them.
 The Cable’s findings have “opened up a whole new avenue for investigation and debate”, according to Matthew Rice, advocacy officer for UK-based charity Privacy International.